DJ LeMahieu Player Props: Yankees vs. Rangers

 DJ LeMahieu At The Plate

-- In 13.6% of his games this season, he has hit a home run, and 3.4% of his trips to the dish.
+- He has gone deep in 13.0% of his games this season, and 3.2% of his chances at the plate.

-- In 10 games this year, LeMahieu has picked up an RBI, with more than one RBI once.
+- LeMahieu has driven in a run in 10 games this season (43.5%), including one multiple-RBI game.

-- He has scored in 10 games this season (45.5%), including multiple runs in three games.
+- In 43.5% of his games this year, he has scored at least once.
+And he's had three games with multiple runs (13.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.